0xSpaceShard/starknet-devnet/README.md

 ## Predeployed contracts

 Devnet predeploys a [UDC](https://docs.openzeppelin.com/contracts-cairo/0.6.1/udc), an [ERC20 (fee token)](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20) contract and a set of predeployed funded accounts.

-The information on this is logged on Devnet startup.
-The set of accounts can be controlled via [CLI options](#cli-options): `--accounts`, `--initial-balance`, `--seed`.
+The set of accounts can be controlled via [CLI options](#cli-options): `--accounts <NUMBER_OF>`, `--initial-balance <WEI>`, `--seed <VALUE>`.

-Retrieve the predeployed accounts in JSON format by sending a `GET` request to `/predeployed_accounts` of your Devnet.

-Choose between predeploying Cairo 0 (OpenZeppelin 0.5.1) or Cairo 1 (OpenZeppelin 0.7.0) accounts by using the `--account-class <IMPLEMENTATION>` CLI argument.
-Alternatively, provide a path to the Sierra artifact of your custom account using `--account-class-custom <SIERRA_PATH>`.
+Choose between predeploying Cairo 0 (OpenZeppelin 0.5.1) or Cairo 1 (OpenZeppelin 0.7.0) accounts by using `--account-class [cairo0 | cairo1]`.
+Alternatively, provide a path to the [Sierra artifact](https://github.com/starkware-libs/cairo#compiling-and-running-cairo-files) of your custom account using `--account-class-custom <SIERRA_PATH>`.

+The predeployment information is logged on Devnet startup.
+Predeployed accounts can be retrieved in JSON format by sending a `GET` request to `/predeployed_accounts` of your Devnet.

 ## Mint token